-Located along a perennial sunny stretch of California's Central Coast, in the foothills of the Santa Lucia Mountains and around three hours from both Los Angeles and San Francisco (and an easy day-trip to Santa Barbara or Big Sur), the greater city of San Luis Obispo (or “SLO,” for short) has a lot going for it.
+Located along a perennial sunny stretch of California's Central Coast, in the foothills of the Santa Lucia Mountains and around a three-hour drive from both Los Angeles and San Francisco (and an easy day-trip to Santa Barbara or Big Sur), the greater city of San Luis Obispo (or “SLO,” for short) has a lot going for it.
 It's home to California Polytechnic State University (“Cal Poly”), stunning beaches, dozens of wineries, and seemingly endless views.
 With its laid-back vibe and unique cultural offerings, SLO is easily one of Central California's most alluring destinations.
 Here are 12 ways to make the most of your visit.

 California's 21 historic missions (religious outposts founded by Spanish priests to catholicize Native Americans) make up the state's historic Mission Trail, a 600-mile route from San Diego to Sonoma that loosely follows Highway 101 along what's known as “El Camino Real.”
 San Luis Obispo is home to San Luis Obispo de Tolosa, the fifth oldest of these missions and one of the most attractive, with its towering mission walls, porticoed arcades, and vineyard.
 Father Junipero Serra—responsible for many California missions, including Mission Dolores, established this Spanish-style adobe in 1772.
 Today San Luis Obispo de Tolosa is located right in the center of SLO and is open to the public daily as an operating parish with its own gift shop and a museum highlighting early California history.
 Along with its impressive appearance, the mission provides a real sense of what the central coast was like before California entered statehood.